joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/29/us/politics/todd-blanche-weaponization-payouts.html

 **Kavinsky, French D.J. and Electronic Musician, Dies at 50**\
-`The artist, whose real name was Vincent Belorgey, was best known for his 2010 hit “Nightcall,” which was featured in the film “Drive,” and performed at the Paris Olympics.`\
+`The artist, whose real name was Vincent Belorgey, was best known for his 2010 hit “Nightcall,” which was featured in the film “Drive.”`\
 https://www.nytimes.com/2026/07/29/arts/music/kavinsky-dj-dead.html

 **Students: Is A.I.
 Changing Your Life?
 Tell Us.**\